 The fouling agents like metal contaminants, olefins, di-olefins, etc. deposit at the pore entrances or the outer surface of the catalyst and reduce the void space of the catalyst.
 This deposition creates a layer affecting the accessibility to the catalyst interior and active sites, thus reducing active sites and increasing pressure drop across the reactor.
 Please view my previous blog about “fouling in Hydrotreating reactors.”

 Catalyst Channeling is the formation of a specific flow path by process fluid through the catalyst bed resulting from the maldistribution of process feeds.
 Radial spread across the catalyst bed will show the extent of the problem.
 The major causes of flow maldistribution are inadequate or fouled reactor internals, the unit feed rate less than the turndown rate (minimum design flow rate of feed), and improper catalyst loading.
 Apply the dense loading method for catalyst loading.
 Moreover, reactor internals might be damaged resulting in unequal flow spread across the bed.

 4. High Coking Rate on Hydrotreating Catalyst

-Coke formation is the deposition of hydrogen deficient carbonaceous material over the catalyst surface.
+Coke formation is the deposition of hydrogen-deficient carbonaceous material over the catalyst surface.
 The coke covers active sites of the catalyst by physical blockage of the entrance to the catalyst pores and reduces the activity of the Hydrotreating catalyst.
 The coke rate results in high differential pressure across the reactor.
-Solutions to coke formation on hydrotreating catalyst can be seen on my blog “Reducing Coke Formation on Hydrotreating Catalysts”.
+Solutions to coke formation on hydrotreating catalysts can be seen on my blog “Reducing Coke Formation on Hydrotreating Catalysts”.